sushiselite/datavizualizer/README.md

 # datavizualizer
-Open source webapp that currently allows users to clean interactively their dataset and generate visuals for their data.
+Open source webapp that currently allows users to interactively clean their dataset and generate visuals for their data.
+(Limited Functionality)

 It currently supports very basic functionality and is a work in progress.
 Feel free to add suggestions through the 'Issues' tab.